DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 ## Frontend

 Requirements:

 - `npm` package manager
 - [Angular CLI](https://angular.io/cli#installing-angular-cli)
 - `make`

 Run the following steps:

 1. Navigate to the `frontend` folder
 2. Optional: If you like to use your custom favicon, please copy it to `src/favicon.ico`
 3. Optional: If you like to use your custom theme, replace the file `src/custom-theme.scss`.
    You can generate custom themes [here](http://mcg.mbitson.com/)
 4. Copy the file `src/environment.ts` to `src/environment.dev.ts` and adjust the values.
 5. Run the frontend with:

    ```sh
    make dev
    ```

 6. You should see the frontend running von port 4200.

 We additionally recommend that you set up your editor / IDE as follows.

 - Set up the editor to run [prettier](https://prettier.io/) when saving.

-# Code style
+## Code style for the Python backend

-## Backend

 We base our code style on a modified version of the [Google style guide for Python code](https://google.github.io/styleguide/pyguide.html).
 The key